A Day in Ostia Antica: the ancient port of Rome

 What to wear & How to get there - Although Ostia is not as well-preserved as Pompeii, it's much more accessible (a single one way ticket will take you all the way from Rome) and much less crowded.
 If you are based in Rome, an excursion to Ostia is the perfect day trip.
 Wear a sunhat and trainers, and dress in layers.
 Ostia can be cool and foggy in the morning and blazing hot by the afternoon.
 From Rome, take the metro's Linea B to the stop called Piramide, then change by going up the escalator and down the steps into Porta San Paolo station for the 'light railway' to Ostia Antica.
 The last station on the Rome-Ostia line is Cristoforo Colombo.
 (Ostia Antica is the stop after Acilia and before Ostia Nord.)
 Get off at Ostia Antica and go out of the station and over the blue footbridge that you will see straight ahead.
-Continue straight along a residential street (there is a B&B here) and carefully cross the busy road on a blind curve opposite the restaurant called Allo Sbarco di Enea.
+Continue straight along a residential street and carefully cross the busy road on a blind curve opposite the restaurant called Allo Sbarco di Enea.
 Go past the restaurant (which will be on your right) and follow the road to the parking lot and ticket kiosk.
 For more detailed instructions go HERE.

 You might also enjoy an article called 'Can we visit the ruins today, please, Daddy?' by Nick Trend, a dad who took his children to Ostia.